dekeguo/dekeguo.github.io/README.md

 # dekeguo.github.io
-This is the homepage of Prof. Xiang Zhao, PhD UNSW.
-He is currently with College of Systems Engineering, National University of Defense Technology (NUDT), and his research interests include Knowledge Graphs, Graph Data Analytics, and Natural Language Processing.
+This is the homepage of Prof. Deke Guo, PhD NUDT.
+He is currently with College of Systems Engineering, National University of Defense Technology (NUDT), and his research interests include distributed systems, software-defined networking, data center networking, wireless and mobile systems, and interconnection networks.
+He is a senior member of the IEEE and a member of the ACM.
 Thank you for visting.